 Chinese food can be one of the healthiest options in your kitchen.
 It’s full of vegetables and protein, and you can put whatever ‘you’ like in it.
 If you don’t like bell peppers, don’t use them.
 Maybe you like bamboo shoots.
-Great, use two cans.
-The point is, making Chinese at home is much easier than most people think it is.
+Great!
+Use two cans.
+The point is, making Chinese at home is much easier than people think.

-Like fish but not too much fish?
-This recipe is the blended dining option you should consider the next time someone says, "Let's make fish tonight."
+Like fish, but not too much fish?
+This recipe is the blended dining option you might consider the next time someone says, "Let's make fish tonight."

 One of the most satisfying recipes in my collection, IMO, is Chile Verde.
-I really love, love this recipe because it's simple, different, makes my house smell amazing, and of course the light, bold flavor, which is perfect for any season.
+I really love, love this recipe because it's simple, different and it makes my house smell amazing.
+It also has a light, bold flavor, which is perfect in any season.

 This chili recipe is one of the heartiest meals in my recipe collection.
 I developed the recipe over time as I tried various tastes and textures.
 I was so pleased with this version that it’s nearly the only chili recipe I use any more.
 Caution, there is a slowly intensifying burn associated with this recipe, hence the name.
 For a sweeter version, remove the ground red pepper and double the brown sugar portion.
 If you’re looking for a chili contest recipe, there’s a very strong chance this recipe is your winner.

 Whenever I dine out at a Tex-Mex restaurant, I tend to select some type of chicken enchilada.
 There's a lot of very good Mexican cuisine, but enchiladas is my favorite.
 That said, I've been making these enchiladas for years and years.
 It was one of the first recipes my mother taught me though I've made some changes.
 I hope you enjoy this, one of my favorite dishes.